cyber-dojo/saver/docs/README.md

 - - - -

 ## GET group_joined(id)
-Returns the individual practice-session avatar-index and id of everyone who has joined the group practice-session with the given id.
+Returns the individual practice-session ids of everyone who has joined the group practice-session with the given id.
 - parameter, eg
 ```